 6. A plethora of music venues and concerts

 It seems like every night in the city offers and unlimited number of music venues and popular music related activities from the very popular classical music styles to local cabarets and even popular jazz clubs that are a favorite pastime for Prague locals.
-Next to the Powder tower is the center of musical life including a concert hall, restaurants and event spaces and at night time is illuminated magically from its base to the ornate roof details.
+Next to the Powder tower is the center of musical life including a concert hall, one of those special places in Prague to experience something cultural.
+You can enjoy a nice meal in the restaurant and then enjoy a performance.
+At night time the concert hall is illuminated magically from its base to the ornate roof details.

 7. Views of the city from Prague Castle

-After climbing the top of the hill towards Prague castle and the cathedral, you are rewarded with magnificent views over the red tile roofs of Prague looking back towards the Vltava river and the old town.
+A Prague sightseeing tour is not complete without climbing the top of the hill to visit Prague castle and the cathedral.
+You are rewarded with one of the best Prague attractions and magnificent views over the red tiled roofs of Prague looking back towards the Vltava river and the old town.
 There’s a lot to explore in this fortified complex with the cathedral and the many areas of the castle that have been converted into different museums and you can pay different tour packages in touring the complex.
 Just below the hill of the Mala strana is a string of galleries, cafes and bars that try to lure you into taking a break on the way up or down from the hilltop attractions.
 It’s a fun street to look around and take you time exploring some of the local dishes or even a nice local beer in one of the brew pubs along the way.

 8. Prague Castle

 Now the seat of the President of the Czech Republic, the castle is a series of castles and is a popular gathering spot to see the changing of the guards or visit some of the major halls that are open to the public as museums including: the royal treasury, national painting gallery and armoury.